Leads in Bloom: Mastering Inbound Lead Nurturing in 2023

-In fact, according to DemandGen’s 2022 survey of 340 B2B executives, 68% of businesses said that vendor knowledge of a prospect’s company and its needs was a top factor in choosing the vendor.
+Nurturing is an essential tactic for any company that wants to succeed and grow its bottom line.
+In fact, according to DemandGen’s 2022 survey of 340 B2B executives, 68% of businesses said a vendor’s knowledge of a prospect’s company and its needs was a top factor in choosing the vendor.

 However, nurturing leads has become more challenging than ever due to increased competition for customers and a slowing market.
 This begs the question: How do you build an effective nurturing strategy in modern economic conditions?

-One way is to incorporate AI tools, like the AiSDR AI tool for marketing, to build your lead nurturing strategy.
+One way is to incorporate AI tools, like the AiSDR AI tool for marketing, to build and execute your lead nurturing strategy.

 Here are some of the ways tools like AiSDR can help you solve nurturing problems and optimize workflows.